kemp3673/Ecommerse-Server/README.md

 # Product-Overview
-Server side and Database system creation got Hack Reactors SDC sprint.
+Server side and Database system creation for Hack Reactors SDC sprint.
 This repository is one part of the entire system and utilizes other repos.

 [Project Atelier System Design Main Repo](https://github.com/Project-Atelier-System-Design "Project-Atelier-System-Design")